ChrisBruff/561_test_repo/README.md

 # HTML Test
-changed a bit to test pulls from git bash a changr made to test a push
+changed a bit to test pulls from git bash, a change made to test a push